 The Kirk Diversion Dam is located on Los Gatos Creek in the town of Los Gatos about 2,000-feet northwest of the intersection of Highways 85 and 17.
 The Kirk-Page turnout that controls diversion of the water is located on the east bank of Los Gatos Creek, about 70-feet upstream of the dam.

-The Kirk Diversion Dam Replacement and Fish Screen Project will replace an existing steel-paneled flashboard dam with a more efficient system.
-The existing steel-flashboard dam holds back water in the channel to replenish the groundwater basin.
+The $810,000 project replaced an existing steel-paneled flashboard dam, which held back water in the channel to replenish the groundwater basin.
 Water from the Dam diverts to the Kirk and Page recharge facilities year-round except during periods when it’s expected Lexington Reservoir spills.
-At that time, the district removes the diversion dam improve conveyance of high flows through the dam site.
+At that time, the district would remove the diversion dam improve conveyance of high flows through the dam site.

-The proposed project would accomplish the following objectives:
+Completion of the project accomplishes the following objectives:

 Water district contacts:

 For more information about this project, contact: